fbau3r/make-awesome-cdk-applications/README.md

 # Make awesome AWS CDK applications

-This repository is a curated collection of resources that depict my personal best practices.
+This repository is a curated collection of resources that depict my personal best practices in creating AWS CDK applications.

 For some Architecture Decision Records about this subject, see file [Architecture Decision Records](./docs/architecture-decision-records.md).